A closeup of a person wide awake after insomnia.

 How Do Oral Appliances Work?

 We talked briefly about what sleep apnea oral appliances are.
 Let’s now delve into how they work.
 MADs are two-piece devices that snap over your upper and lower arches.
-Once in place, these adjustable devices work to gently push your lower jaw and tongue forward.
+Once in place, these adjustable devices gently push your lower jaw and tongue forward.
 This helps prevent the tissues in your throat from collapsing and blocking your airway during sleep.

-Do these appliances actually work?
+Do these appliances work?
 Many studies have found oral appliance therapy to improve OSA in a majority of patients, including some with severe forms of the disorder.
-According to a study published in the Journal of Clinical Sleep Medicine (JCSM), two-thirds of patients experienced therapeutic benefits from wearing sleep apnea dental appliances
+According to a study published in the Journal of Clinical Sleep Medicine (JCSM), two-thirds of patients experienced therapeutic benefits from wearing sleep apnea dental appliances.

 Benefits of Sleep Apnea Oral Appliances